Valeriy Sushkevych

-Disabled from childhood, moved in a wheelchair.
+Disabled from childhood, Shushkevych moves in a wheelchair.

 Biography

 Born in Tarashcha in 1954, Sushkevych works and was educated in Dnipro.
 In 1976, Sushkevych graduated from the Oles Honchar Dnipro National University with a degree in mathematics and computer programming.
 He worked in this field in various factories until 1992, when he was switched his career to civil servant in the "Department of Social Protection of the Population" in the Dnipropetrovsk Oblast State Administration.
 He worked in this department until 1998.

 Sushkevych was previously a member of the Dnipropetrovsk Oblast Council from 1990 to 1994.